KidsPoint Devotional: (August Week 3)

 BLOOM (Birth-Kindergarten)

-We encourage you to read John 6:5-13 with your kids and discuss the following questions.
+We encourage you to read Genesis 1:14-19 with your kids and discuss the following questions.

 We encourage you to pray with your child after devotion.